Lillie Bell Sabb -- North

-NORTH -- Mrs. Lillie Bell Sabb passed away on Thursday, Aug.
-13, 2020, at the Regional Medical Center in Orangeburg.
+NORTH -- The graveside service for Mrs. Lillie Bell Sabb will be held at 11 a.m.
+Wednesday, Aug.
+19, 2020, in the Antioch Baptist Church cemetery in North.

-Condolences may be sent to her sisters, Dorothy Golden and Lavern Konrad, at P.O.
-Box 274 North, SC 29112.

 The family has requested no visitors at this time due to the precautions and guidelines of COVID-19.